NVIDIA/cuda-samples/CONTRIBUTING.md

 Now code linters and formatters will be run each time you commit changes.

-You can skip these checks with `git commit --no-verify` or with the short version `git commit -n`, althoguh please note that this may result in pull requests being rejected if subsequent checks fail.
+You can skip these checks with `git commit --no-verify` or with the short version `git commit -n`, although please note that this may result in pull requests being rejected if subsequent checks fail.

 ## Review Process